City-of-Helsinki/django-helusers/README.md

 If you're not allowing users to log in with passwords, you may disable the username/password form from Django admin login page by setting `HELUSERS_PASSWORD_LOGIN_DISABLED` to `True`.

+## Switching from OAuth2 to OIDC (and from Allauth to Python Social Auth)

+In version v0.4.3 django-helusers added OIDC backend for talking to Tunnistamo.
+This in fact means, that django-helusers is not specific to Tunnistamo anymore.

+Switching from OAuth2 to OIDC consists of:

+* Changing the authentication backend configured in `AUTHENTICATION_BACKENDS`
+* Removing `SOCIALACCOUNT_ADAPTER` setting (only used by Allauth)
+* Changing `REST_FRAMEWORK['DEFAULT_AUTHENTICATION_CLASSES']` to use pysocial based class
+* Changing `INSTALLED_APPS` to use separate admin and base applications